tuckws/CTF_OTW_Bandit/README.md

 OverTheWire provides excellent Capture-the-Flag (CTF) exercises in various cyber domains of knowledge.
 The Bandit Series is focused on developing knowledge of Linux in order to complete the challenges outlined below.

 ## Skills Learned
--Linux commands, file operations, navigation, cron functions, and permissions management.
+- Linux commands, file operations, navigation, cron functions, and permissions management.
--Combining and piping functions in the command line.
+- Combining and piping functions in the command line.
+- Bash scripting.
--Linux networking to include use of `nmap`, `netcat`, and `ssh`.
+- Linux networking to include use of `nmap`, `netcat`, and `ssh`.
--Git functions in Linux.
+- Git functions in Linux.

 ## Steps